MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/embed-qr-code-link.md

     - Print the QR code and attach it to a physical part in the real-world environment where the work takes place.

-> [!NOTE]
+    > [!IMPORANT]
-> When creating a QR code with an embeedded link, make sure to follow [best practices for QR codes](pc-app-anchor-qr-code.md#best-practices-for-qr-code-anchors).
+    > When creating a printed QR code with an embedded link, make sure to follow [best practices for QR codes](pc-app-anchor-qr-code.md#best-practices-for-qr-code-anchors).